alessandrowarwar/A-A-Guitar-Co/README.md

 # A-A-Guitar-Co.
-A&amp;A Guitar Co.
+A&A Guitar Co.
 A guitar company.